Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2015/09/12-professors-appointed.md

 Christoph Vorburger.
 (Photo: Giulia Marthaler)

+## Departures

 Prof. Dr. Christoph Vorburger (*1971), from October 2015 Group Leader at Eawag in Dübendorf, as Adjunct Professor at ETH Zurich.
 Christoph Vorburger is an internationally acclaimed evolutionary biologist and an outstanding university lecturer.
 His Swiss National Science Foundation (SNSF) assistant professorship at the Department of Environmental Systems Science at ETH Zurich expires at the end of September 2015.

-## Don't miss the latest news

 Prof. Dr. Pius Baschera (*1950), currently Full Professor of Entrepreneurship, will retire at the end of January 2016.
 Since 1998 Pius Baschera has been a lecturer at ETH Zurich, alongside his successful business career as a mechanical engineer and business expert.
 In 2006 the ETH Board appointed him as a Full Professor.
 His post was established along the lines of a Professor of Practice with reduced working hours.
 ETH Zurich thus ensures a suitable mix of research and practical management.
 In his work as a lecturer, Pius Baschera focused on giving lectures on innovation management and practice-based case studies on strategy development and implementation.
 His lectures have been very popular.